pushpendukar/pushpendukar.github.io/_pages/about.md

 <br><br>
 [February, 2024] Happy to share that our paper titled <b>Advancing NDN Security: Efficient Identification of Cache Pollution Attacks through Rank Comparison</b> has been accepted in <b>Internet of Things(Elsevier)</b>.
 <br><br>
-[January, 2024] I am serving as <b>Technical Program Committee Chair</b> at the International Conference on Internet of Things (ICIoT 2024), 11 - 12 October 2024, Ningbo, China.
+[January 2024] I am serving as <b>Technical Program Committee Chair</b> at the International Conference on Internet of Things (ICIoT 2024), October 11 -12, 2024, Ningbo, China.
 <br><br>
-[January, 2024] I am serving as <b>Publication Chair</b> at the International Conference on Artificial Intelligence and Computer Information Science (AICIS 2024), 15 - 17 March 2024, Guangzhou, China.
+[January, 2024] I am serving as <b>Publication Chair</b> at the International Conference on Artificial Intelligence and Computer Information Science (AICIS 2024), March 15 - 17, 2024, Guangzhou, China.
 <br><br>
 [December, 2023] Happy to share that our patent titled "An Adverse Environmental Effect Resistant Seamless Wireless Sensor Network System" has <b>granted</b> on 12th December 2023.
 <br><br>